TimescaleDB vs. InfluxDB: Purpose Built Differently for Time-Series Data

 - The other supported index types can come in handy in other scenarios, e.g., GIST indexes for “nearest neighbor” searches.

-The database can only do so much, which is when one typically turns to the broader 3rd party ecosystem for additional capabilities.
+The database can only do so much, which is when one typically turns to the broader third-party ecosystem for additional capabilities.
 This is when the size and scope of the ecosystem make a large difference.

-Here is a non-exhaustive list of 1st party (e.g., the components of the InfluxData TICK stack) and 3rd party tools that connect with either database, to show the relative difference in the two database ecosystems.
+Here is a non-exhaustive list of first-party (e.g., the components of the InfluxData TICK stack) and third-party tools that connect with either database, to show the relative difference in the two database ecosystems.

 - Unofficial support refers to when toolmakers do not support the database natively in the tool, but a connector or library is available.

-- For tools which give either database unofficial support, we differentiate the quality of those tools based on the number of GitHub stars they’ve received.
-Unofficial tools with less than 100 GitHub stars are given 1 checkmark, but those with 100 stars or more are given two checkmarks.
+- For tools that give either database unofficial support, we differentiate the quality of those tools based on the number of GitHub stars they’ve received.
+Unofficial tools with less than 100 GitHub stars are given one checkmark, but those with 100 stars or more are given two checkmarks.